Akaflieg: History

 Otto Lilienthal published his book Der Vogelflug als Grundlage der Fliegekunst (Birdflight as the Basis of Aviation) in 1889.
 This described the basics of modern aerodynamics and aircraft construction.
 Lilienthal then made many successful flights starting in 1891.
 However attention then shifted to powered flight after World War I.

 Gliding re-emerged as a sport after the war because the building of powered aircraft was restricted in Germany by the Treaty of Versailles.
 The main originator of the gliding movement was Oskar Ursinus, who in 1920 organised the first contest, known as the Rhön-Contest, on the Wasserkuppe.
 Thereafter the contest was held annually.
-Students of technical universities brought gliders which they had developed and built themselves for testing to these contests.
+Students of Technische Hochschulen brought gliders which they had developed and built themselves for testing to these contests.
 An esprit de corps developed known as Rhöngeist.

-These informal beginnings caused the formation of groups of engineers at universities with the aim of scientific and practical education.
+These informal beginnings caused the formation of groups of engineers at Technische Hochschulen with the aim of scientific and practical education.
 The first groups were formed in 1920 in Aachen, Darmstadt and Berlin-Charlottenburg, but others soon followed.

 Many of the first members had been pilots in the German Air Force.
 However it was the love of flying rather than militarism or nationalism that motivated them.
 As a result a fraternal spirit was created that has been maintained to this day.

 During the Nazi period some Akafliegs escaped regulation for a while through the patronage of the Deutsche Versuchsanstalt für Luftfahrt (DVL), a forerunner of the present-day German Aerospace Center (DLR), however shortly before World War II the akafliegs were forced to integrate into the NS-Deutsche Studentenbund (Nazi-students-federation).
 The projects at this time mainly had a military application.